-What can you build in your garden without needing planning permission?
+What can you build without needing planning permission?

 How tall is your building?

-The maximum heights that you can build garden buildings to without planning permission have been developed to protect the interests of neighbours from shading, loss of light etc. there are various heights which relate to distance form the fence between you and your neighbour.
+The maximum heights that you can build garden offices without planning permission have been developed to protect the interests of neighbours from shading, loss of light etc. there are various heights which relate to distance form the fence between you and your neighbour.
 See the following graphic:

 (If you’re not a visual person there are written details at the bottom of this article.)